glatrofa/keycloak-user-federation-db/README.md

 Integration test of the Quickstart
 ----------------------------------

 1. Make sure you have a Keycloak server running with the installed provider, the `quarkus.properties` file and with an administration user with username `admin` and password `admin` in the `master` realm.
-Your Keycloak server should be listening on `http://localhost:8180/auth`.
+Your Keycloak server should be listening on `http://localhost:8180`.
 You can archive this by running:

 ```
-./kc.sh start-dev --http-port=8180 --http-relative-path="/auth"
+./kc.sh start-dev --http-port=8180
 ```

 2. You need to have Chrome browser installed and updated to the latest version.
-3. Run `mvn test -Pkeycloak-remote`
+3. Run `mvn clean install -Djakarta`

 More Information
 ----------------